matteocontrini/blog/content/posts/2022-08-05-typescript-nodejs.md

 In short, this is what the options do:

 - [`target`](https://www.typescriptlang.org/tsconfig#target) defines which JavaScript specification we're using, and thus the syntax and APIs that are allowed in the output JavaScript.
 Here we're using ES2021, since Node.js 16 fully supports it;
 - [`lib`](https://www.typescriptlang.org/tsconfig#lib) tells TypeScript to include type definitions for built-in APIs defined by ES2021.
-According to the docs it is automatically set to the same value of `target`, but here they made it explicit;
+According to the docs it is automatically set to the same value of `target`, but here they made it explicit anyway;
 - [`module`](https://www.typescriptlang.org/tsconfig#module) defines that the JavaScript code should use CommonJS for imports, i.e. it should use `require()` to import modules.
 Although Node.js 16 adds native support for the new ECMAScript Modules (ESM) syntax (the one you actually always use in TypeScript when you write `import helper from 'helper'`), this is still a new thing and this config doesn't make use of it.
 You can read more about ESM [here](https://www.typescriptlang.org/docs/handbook/esm-node.html).
 Note that this option also modifies [`moduleResolution`](https://www.typescriptlang.org/tsconfig#moduleResolution), which is however made explicit anyway in this config file;
 - `strict` enables a set of stricter checks that should really be the default.
 You can read more about the "strict mode family" options [in the official docs](https://www.typescriptlang.org/tsconfig#strict);
 - [`esModuleInterop`](https://www.typescriptlang.org/tsconfig#esModuleInterop) fixes problems when trying to import CommonJS modules with the ESM syntax.
 This also enables [`allowSyntheticDefaultImports`](https://www.typescriptlang.org/tsconfig#allowSyntheticDefaultImports), which simply allows you to write something like `import moment from 'moment'` instead of `import * as moment from 'moment'`.